haukegravenkamp/SAMWISE/README.md

 - \examples\publishedResults\2017_NURBS_CMAME\example_rail.m
 - \examples\publishedResults\2024_leakyWaves_JSV\example1_plate_BrassWater.m

-**Note:** It is recommended to download this code directly from github to ensure you obtain the latest published version.
+**Note:** It is recommended to download this code directly from github to ensure you obtain the latest published version: <https://github.com/haukegravenkamp/SAMWISE>

 ### a note on units